MirjamC/xml-workshop/_sources/5_example_BS.md

 from bs4 import BeautifulSoup
 ```

+Now we can use the package to extract data from the XML.

 ## Examine the structure of the file

-Now we want to open the XML file from which we want to extract information.
+We will first need to load the XML file from which we want to extract information and pass it to BeautifulSoup.
 Add a new code cell and type:

 ```{code-cell}